 When will the Update be Adopted?

-The Planning Commission has established an ambitious timeline to adopt update the comprehensive plan in the summer of 2023.
-Currently, staff plans to have a final draft of the plan prepared in August 2023.
+The Planning Commission has established an ambitious timeline to adopt update the comprehensive plan in late 2023.
+Currently, staff plans to have a final draft of the plan prepared in October 2023.
 The Planning Commission will then forward the adopted plan to City Council.
-Beginning in January of 2023, staff will provide monthly updates to Planning Commission describing progress toward the final draft. (back to top)
+Beginning in January of 2023, staff has provided regular updates to Planning Commission describing progress toward the final draft. (back to top)